Krulicusek/Warehouse/readme.md

 # WarehouseClientUI

-Winform , UI for warehouse Clients, allows to browse warehouse items, and send new orders regarding specific products
+Winform, UI for warehouse Clients, allows to browse warehouse items, and send new orders regarding specific products

 # WarehouseServer